latin-dict/latin-dict.github.io/docs/howto.md

 title: Documentation
 ---

-# Install GoldenDict
+# GoldenDict quick start guide

-GoldenDict is a computer shell which can read and organize dictionaries of different formats.
+GoldenDict is our recommended dictionary shell app.
+It's loaded with features, supports many dictionary formats, and it's free.

+**Download** the latest version of GoldenDict here:

 * Windows: use [Early Access Builds](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Windows).
+* macOS: use [Early Access Builds](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Mac-OS-X).
 * Linux: install application from the software manager on your system; choose Qt5-based version if there are options.
 Another variant is [AppImage build](https://github.com/Abs62/goldendict/releases).

-* macOS: use [Early Access Builds](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Mac-OS-X).
+(Since GoldenDict is open source, you can find variations of it from various sources.
+For instance, the original [GoldenDict](http://goldendict.org) has been dormant for years, although it still works.)

-The original GoldenDict was in a dormant state for a long period, though it still can be used.
-All new features are implemented in a fork supported by a user [@xiaoyifang](https://github.com/xiaoyifang/goldendict).
-New versions of this edition are regularly released on [GitHub](https://github.com/xiaoyifang/goldendict/releases).
-However, be aware that some dictionaries from our collection, especially "html dictionaries", are not yet compatible with xiaoyifang's version.
+All new features are implemented in a [GitHub fork](https://github.com/xiaoyifang/goldendict/releases) supported by user [@xiaoyifang](https://github.com/xiaoyifang/goldendict).
+Note, however, that some dictionaries from our collection (especially html dictionaries) are not yet compatible with xiaoyifang's version.
 Files in Slob format should work fine though.

-# Add dictionaries to GoldenDict
+## Working with dictionaries in GoldenDict

-In order to use dictionaries from this website you should make few simple steps:
+To use the dictionaries on this site, you must add them to GoldenDict.
+Install the app, and then follow these steps:

+### Download dictionaries
-1. Take the most recent version of a dictionary from the [Release](https://github.com/nikita-moor/latin-dictionary/releases) section.
-Choose files with "zip" extension and ignore "Source code".
+1. Click the link to your desired dictionary file. *On the Latin Dictionary site, look for files that end with "slob.zip" and ignore "Source code."*
-1. Downloaded file is an archive which should be extracted.
-For example, dictionary [Dumesnil1819 v1.1.3](https://github.com/nikita-moor/latin-dictionary/releases/download/release/Dumesnil1819-1.1.3.zip) contains folder "Dumesnil1819".
-Save this folder with files on your computer.
+1. Make sure your downloaded file has been extracted. *You should have a folder containg a single file.
+For example, if you downloaded Lewis' An Elementary Latin Dictionary, you should have a folder title Lewis1890-slob, which contains the file Lewis1890-lat-eng.slob.
+If you have just a file with a .zip extension, double click to extract it.*
+1. Save the extracted folder on your computer. *If you plan on downloading multiple dictionaries, it's a good idea to save them in single location for easy access.*
+### Add dictionaries to GoldenDict
-1. In GoldenDict, open menu Edit > Dictionaries.
+1. In the GoldenDict menu bar, go to Edit > Dictionaries.
-1. Switch to the tabs Sources > Files (it should be shown by default; see image below).
+1. Select the Sources tab in the Dictionary window. *It should be shown by default; see image below.*
+1. Press Add. *This will open a popup window.*
+1. Click on the pulldown menu at the top of the popup window, and navigate to where you keep your dictionaries.
-1. Press button "Add…" and open the folder of the dictionary.
-Press "OK" to confirm, and you will see how the dictionary is being indexed.
+Select the folder that contains the dictionary you want to add, and click Open. *You'll see the path to your selected dictionary appear in the Sources tab.*
-1. Everything is ready and you could start looking for words, e.g. "amor".
+1.Press OK to confirm.
+1. You're now ready to look up words

 {% include img-viewer.html img="img/goldendict-1.png" %}